Data centers: Bill 26-011 passed 7-0 Recap Early voting: June 11–18 Vote info Fri-Sun: Local actions and No Kings watch party Events

 2026 Primary Election

 Maryland early voting runs June 11-18, 2026.
 Primary Election Day is Tuesday, June 23, 2026.
-HarfordVotes and Maryland SBE are the official sources for deadlines, polling places, ballots, and candidate lists.
+Some mail-in voters are receiving replacement ballot packets after a vendor printing error sent some voters the wrong party ballot.

-Watch next: Watch registration deadlines, mail-in ballot deadlines, ballot changes, Harford Board of Elections meetings, and election-judge needs.
+Watch next: Watch registration deadlines, replacement-ballot instructions, mail-in ballot deadlines, Harford Board of Elections meetings, election-judge needs, and any local implementation notices tied to new state election laws.

 School Board and HCPS Policy